red-data-tools/red_amber/doc/DataFrame.md

 8 :year              uint16     3 {2007=>110, 2008=>114, 2009=>120}
 ```

-  - tally_level: max level to use tally mode
+  - tally: max level to use tally mode
-  - max_element: max num of element to show values in each row
+  - elements: max num of element to show values in each observations

 ## Selecting